Beginners Guide to Weight Training

 I remember when I got my very first weight set and did my first workout.
 I set up my flimsy little bench press and had all my weights all ready to go (50 pound plastic set).
 I did my very first workout and as soon as the workout was complete, I rushed to the bathroom mirror and flexed my little biceps and chest as hard as I could.
 To my surprise, my muscles were no bigger than when I started the workout.
 I was shocked!

-I honestly expecting to look a little like Arnold but I got nothing, no matter how hard I flexed.
+I was honestly expecting to look a little like Arnold but I got nothing, no matter how hard I flexed.
 There I was, a skinny 14 year old boy trying to will his muscles to get big.
 My mother caught me flexing and said, “Blake, your not going to get muscles with one workout, you have to work and give your body time to grow!”.
 Imagine that, no muscles....I was more than a little confused (And depressed) because I thought I was building muscle while I was working out.

 The most important lesson I ever received about weight training came from someone who knew next to nothing about the subject but had enough common sense to know how the body worked (My beloved Mother).